 How to travel safely during the holidays

 Holiday gatherings, and especially those that require travel, can carry an additional risk of contracting respiratory viruses like COVID-19 and the flu.
-That’s why it’s important to follow CDC travel guidelines for your itinerary and destination, ensure you and your family are up to date on any vaccines and boosters, and mask up when possible.
-Practice good hygiene as well, and remember to eat healthy, stay active, get plenty of rest and make the most out of your holiday season.
+That’s why it’s important to follow CDC travel guidelines for your itinerary and destination and ensure you and your family are up to date on any vaccines and boosters.
+Practice good hygiene, and remember to eat healthy, stay active, get plenty of rest and make the most out of your holiday season.